-34Since most accounts on SCMs do not provide for the possibility of exogenous input variables, the two variants most often seen in the literature are the latter two.
+38Since most accounts on iSCMs do not provide for the possibility of exogenous input variables, the two variants most often seen in the literature are the latter two.

-6.3.3.
+6.4.3.
 Intervention variables

-It is often convenient to combine an SCM and one or more intervened versions of the SCM together in a single SCM.
+It is often convenient to combine an iSCM and one or more intervened versions of the iSCM together in a single iSCM.
 This can be done by introducing intervention variables that indicate whether, and possibly encode how, an intervention is performed.